hopenjin/hopenjin.github.io/_pages/research-experience.md

 ======
 * Efficient Deployment and Inferencing of Large Language Models Research on optimizing both the inference processes and scalability of Large Language Models (LLMs) by leveraging strategies like cloud-edge collaboration, distributed AI, and ML efficiency techniques (e.g., early exit, quantization).

-  Mentor: Dr. Yanzhao Wu
+  <br>Mentor: Dr. Yanzhao Wu

-  Contributions:
+  <br>Contributions:
     * **CE-CoLLM: Efficient and Adaptive Large Language Models Through Cloud-Edge Collaboration**
       * *arXiv:2411.02829*, under review at MLSys 2025
       Proposed the CE-CoLLM method to optimize the inference efficiency and accuracy of LLMs on edge devices through cloud-edge collaboration and ML efficiency techniques, addressing diverse requirements such as inference accuracy, low latency, resource constraints, and privacy preservation.
     * **DA-MoE: Dynamic Expert Allocation for Mixture-of-Experts Models**
       * *arXiv:2409.06669*, 2024
-      Proposed the DA-MoE method, a dynamic expert allocation mechanism for Mixture-of-Experts (MoE) models that leverages attention-based token importance in Transformer architectures to dynamically adjust the number of experts per token, enhancing efficiency and predictive performance.
+      Proposed the DA-MoE method, a dynamic expert allocation mechanism for Mixture-of-Experts (MoE) models that leverages attention-based token importance in Transformer architectures to dynamically adjust the number of experts per token, enhancing efficiency and predictive performance.<br>

 * Advanced Training Strategies and Ensemble Learning for Model Performance Research on enhancing training efficiency, performance, and robustness of deep neural networks (DNNs) and large language models (LLMs).